Author: Manolo Santos

 It is thematic, covering functional language in everyday situations.

-The premise is that Pedro Gomes is visiting Coimbra to record useful language for this course and a result he finds himself in situations a visitor would find themselves in: greeting people, ordering food and drink, talking about yourself and your family, checking into a hotel, hiring a car, and being invited to someone’s house.
+The premise is that Pedro Gomes is visiting Coimbra to record useful language for this course and as a result he finds himself in situations a visitor would find themselves in: greeting people, ordering food and drink, talking about yourself and your family, checking into a hotel, hiring a car, and being invited to someone’s house.

 The course is very structured.
 Each unit follows the same format: the key language is presented; you hear the language being used in a real-life situation; you do exercises and repeat the dialogue to test your understanding of the key language; and at the end of the unit you listen to the end of the story.